sighupio/fury-kubernetes-auth/README.md

 <!-- <KFD-DOCS> -->
 **Kubernetes Fury Auth** provides Authentication Management for [Kubernetes Fury Distribution (KFD)][kfd-repo].

-If you are new to KFD please refer to the [official documentation][kfd-docs] on how to get started with KFD.
+If you are new to KFD please refer to the [official documentation][kfd-docs] on how to get started with the distribution.

 ## Overview

-**Kubernetes Fury Auth** uses CNCF recommended, Cloud Native projects, such as [Dex][dex-repo] an identity provider, and [Pomerium][pomerium-repo] an identity-aware proxy to enable secure access to internal applications.
+**Kubernetes Fury Auth** uses CNCF recommended, Cloud Native projects, such as the [Dex][dex-repo] identity provider, and [Pomerium][pomerium-repo] as an identity-aware proxy to enable secure access to internal applications.

 ## Packages